officialnico/sun_dabz/README.md

 # Box
 Monitors a coin and controls the transaction object, telling it when to buy and sell
+# Run
+Starts the box on a separate thread

 # Transactions
 A swiss army knife of functions you would need to buy and sell